Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Textbooks

 Textbooks are not required for this paper.
-However, the following books are recommended to supplement the readings covered in class:
+However, some advised supplementary readings will be useful.

 Course outline